 Meditation brings a sense of expanded awareness improving creativity, sense of wellbeing and the contentment of joy.
 Meditation helps us reach our potential to be the best version of ourself possible.

-And, meditation reduces conditions of stress such as anxiety or depression because it aids in secretion of our natural feel good hormones.
+Meditation reduces stress such as anxiety and depression as it aids in secretion of natural feel good hormones.

 Endorphins are produced by the central nervous system to help us deal with physical pain

 Serotonin regulates mood, social behavior, appetite, digestion, sleep, memory.
 It calms the nervous system and relaxes muscles to increase resilience to improve body and brain health

 Dopamine functions as a neurotransmitter—a chemical released by nerve cells to send signals to other nerve cells.
 The brain includes several distinct dopamine pathways, one of which plays a major role in the motivational component of reward-motivated behaviour

 OxytocinIn acts as a chemical messenger and has been shown to be important in human behaviours including sexual arousal, recognition, trust, anxiety and mother/infant bonding.
 As a result, oxytocin has been called the ‘love hormone’ or ‘cuddle chemical’..

 Patience comes from practise.
 This may take the form of standing, sitting or lying down, observing the movements of the mind whether in a chair, on the floor or resting at home in bed.

 Yoga Nidra invites us to allow and welcome all that arises in consciousness such as movements of the mind like judgement, anxiety, pleasure or pain.
 Yoga Nidra teaches us loving kindness, compassion and humility for all life.
 Yoga Nidra teaches that we are not ‘broken’ and to welcome the bigger truth that we are all infinitely eternal and whole.